shi-yan/bingot/README.md

 1. A currency needs (is) a network.
 For example, if I purchase something from someone, the moment I hand over my money, I'm having a relationship with that person.
 After all the physical distance between us needs to be small enough to pass the money.

 2. Bitcoin therefore is also a network.
-It is more similar to Facebook, where each one is connected with few others, through them he/she can reach the whole world.
+It is more similar to Facebook, where each one is connected with few others.
+Through them he/she can reach the whole world.

 3. In the Bitcoin world, everybody keeps a ledger that has records of all transactions ever since the first second when Bitcoin started.